nspendik22/sandwich-shop/README.md

 # Sandwich Shop

-> A Sandwoch Shop App that uses Docker, Node.js and React
+> A Sandwich Shop App that uses Docker, Node.js and React

 ## Quick Start